Leucostele chiloensis

 Leucostele chiloensis is a species of cactus native to South America; genus members are known as hedgehog cacti, sea-urchin cactus or Easter lily cactus.

 Description

-This species, L chiloensis, is tree-like with branching structures, straight, vigorous and up to 8 meters long.
-The shoots are cylindrical, 10 to 12 cm in diameter, and have 16 to 17 mostly low and wide ribs, usually low and wide.
+This species, L chiloensis, is tree-like with branching structures, straight, vigorous and 1 to 6 meters long.
+The shoots are cylindrical, 10 to 25 cm in diameter, and have 11 to 17 mostly low and wide ribs, usually low and wide.
 The glochids have bright yellow spines that later turn gray.
 The central spine is straight and is 4-7 (rarely up to 20) cm long.
 The radial spines of lateral emission are 8 to 12, and measure 1 to 2 cm or more.
 The funnel-shaped flowers are white and open during the day.
 They are up to 14 cm long.
-The fruits are spherical, green and edible.
-An example occurrence is within the La Campana National Park in Chile.
+The fruits are spherical, green 2 to 4 cm in length and 3 to 5 cm in diameter and edible.
+The fruit is covered with subulate scales and abundant brown and gray hairs An example occurrence is within the La Campana National Park in Chile.